wichmann/UpLoad/README.md

 3) Change database and mail configuration in UpLoad/private/appconfig.ini.

-4) Copy routes.root.py from repository to main web2py directory.
+4) Copy routes.root.py from repository to main web2py (routes.py) directory.

+5) Go to http://[server address]/admin and reload routes.

-5) Go to http://[server address]/Upload and log in as null@null.com with the
+6) Go to http://[server address]/Upload and log in as null@null.com with the
    admin password "1234".

-6) Change the name and email address of the administrator account.
+7) Change the name, password and email address of the administrator account.

-7) Create new accounts for teachers under /UpLoad/default/manage_teacher.
+8) Create new accounts for teachers under /UpLoad/manage/teacher.

-8) Create new task to upload files to under /UpLoad/default/manage.
+9) Create new task to upload files to under /UpLoad/manage/tasks.

 [1] https://github.com/wichmann/UpLoad.git